jb-leger/sparsebm/README.md

     number_of_row_clusters = row_cluster_indicator.shape[1]
     number_of_columns_clusters = column_cluster_indicator.shape[1]

-    # A number of classes must be specify.
+    # A number of classes must be specified.
 Otherwise see model selection.
     model = LBM(
         number_of_row_clusters,
         number_of_columns_clusters,